ndau/automation/env/aws/readme.md

 This document will detail the cloud environments we deploy to as well as the installation of chaos node.

 The clusters that are set up this way are accessible through the `*.cluster.ndau.tech`.
 That is, `kubectl` will point to that address.
 The chaos node api itself, however, is accessible through *.ndau.tech.

 # tldr;

 ```
+# check dependencies
 ./dev.sh

-export SD=cluster.ndau.tech
+export SUB_DOMAIN=cluster.ndau.tech # subdomain
 ./subdomain.sh

 export CLUSTER_NAME=dev